Your body is your vehicle, so you have to keep your engine — your heart — running when you work out.

 “The key is to consume easily digested carbohydrates, so you don’t feel sluggish,” Platt said.

 During: Make a Pit Stop

 Whether you’re a professional athlete who trains for several hours or you have a low to moderate routine, keep your body hydrated with small, frequent sips of water.

-You don’t need to eat during a workout that’s an hour or less.
-But, for longer, high intensity vigorous workouts, eat 50-100 calories every half hour of carbohydrates such as raisins, an energy bar or banana.
+Platt notes that you don’t need to eat during a workout that’s an hour or less.
+But, for longer, high intensity vigorous workouts, she recommends eating 50-100 calories every half hour of carbohydrates such as raisins, an energy bar or banana.

 After: Refuel Your Tank

-After your workout, it’s time to refuel with:
+After your workout, Ms. Platt recommends refueling with:

 - Fluids.
 Drink water, of course.
-Blend your water with 100% juice such as orange juice which provides fluids, carbohydrates and potassium.
+Blend your water with 100% juice such as orange juice which provides fluids, carbohydrates.

 - Carbohydrates.
 You burn a lot of carbohydrates — the main fuel for your muscles — when you exercise.
 In the 20-60 minutes after your workout, your muscles can store carbohydrates and protein as energy and help in recovery.

 - Protein.
 Eat things with protein to help repair and grow your muscles.
 It’s important to realize that these are general guidelines.
 We have different digestive systems and “a lot depends on what kind of workout you’re doing,” Platt said.